STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 ------

 All |hpx| logging output has seven different logging levels.
-These levels can be set explicitly or through environmental variables in the main |hpx| ini file as shown below.
+These levels can be set explicitly or through environment variables in the main |hpx| ini file as shown below.
 The logging levels and their associated integral values are shown in the table below, ordered from most verbose to least verbose.
-By default, all |hpx| logs are set to 0, e.g. all logging output is disabled by default.
+By default, all |hpx| logs are set to 0, e.g., all logging output is disabled by default.

 .. table:: Logging levels